The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 client = OpenAI(api_key=os.getenv(“OPENAI_API_KEY”))

-# System message = developer instructions (what we try to extract/override)
+# system = developer instructions (what we try to extract/override in attacks)

-# User message = attacker-controlled input (our attack surface)
+# user = attacker-controlled input (our attack surface)

 response = client.chat.completions.create(